r0nunes/tau-rest-assured/README.md

 ## Running

 1. Clone repository
-2. Open the terminal, go to tau-rest-asserud folder and execute `mvn test`
+2. Open the terminal, go to tau-rest-assured folder and execute `mvn test`